How to Build a Model Rocket

 - Brendan M. Kutler Scholarship

-For the second year a $20,000 scholarship paid in $5,000 increments over four years will be available to all seniors participating in TARC.
+A $20,000 scholarship paid in $5,000 increments over four years open to all seniors participating in TARC.
 The scholarship honors Brendan M. Kutler, who suddenly and unexpectedly died in his sleep on December 29, 2009, at the age of seventeen.
 Former AmSafe CEO, Mr. Terry Lyons remarked on the scholarship: "We are establishing this scholarship in the honor of Brendan Kutler, who, along with his teammates from Harvard Westlake School in Los Angeles competed in TARC in 2008, reaching the Finals and placing 13th in the nation overall.
 Rocketry was just one of Brendan's many diverse interests.
 It is in this spirit and in his honor and memory that we have established this scholarship.
 In an era where more often than not we hear about what is wrong with our upcoming generation, Brendan was a shining example of what is good in so many of today's young people.
 Through this scholarship, we hope to identify other young men and women with similar traits, values and aspirations and to help them, through education, to make a positive impact as tomorrow's leaders."

 - National Space Grant and Fellowship Program